Code-breaker1998/Absenteeism_Project/README.md

 #### Absenteeism of Employee with respect to Month and Year
 ![Absenteeism of Emplyee with respect to Month and Year](https://github.com/Code-breaker1998/Absenteeism_Project/blob/main/Images/Dashboard%203.png)

+## Statistical Analysis

+I applied T-test for checking if daily workload for year is kept at level of 270 hours then problem of absenteeism would not be take place higher level

 ## Model Selection